strangelove-ventures/hero/docs/stability_report.md

 A detailed list of all commands and their outcomes are available in this [table](#testnet-commands)

-In addition to the Game of Chains tests, there is a CI/CD pipeline using [ibctest](https://github.com/strangelove-ventures/ibctest) built into the github repo to continuously validate Tokenfactory functionality as features are added.
+In addition to the Game of Chains tests, there is a CI/CD pipeline using [ibctest](https://github.com/strangelove-ventures/ibctest) built into the github repo to continuously validate Tokenfactory functionality as features are added and changed.

 ## Tokenfactory Module Discoveries